 Selling your Property - Calculate Solicitors Fees for Selling your Home

-When you’re looking to sell a property, there are a number of fees and different things you need to take into account before you can do that.
-One of the main costs you need to consider when selling your property is conveyancing.
+When you’re looking to sell a house, your home or flat, there are a number of different things you need to take into account before you can do that.
+One of the main costs you need to consider when selling, is something called "conveyancing".
 Getting a good quote for your conveyancing is essential if you don’t want it to make a big dent in your savings.
 The legal aspect of selling a house is very important, so you need to make sure this is something you prioritise.
 You can compare solicitors and conveyancers prices for selling a property using our conveyancing calculator.
 Simply enter a few details about the property you are selling and within 3 steps you can receive quotations from some of the best value conveyancing solicitors in the UK.

-Cheap, Low Cost Conveyancing Prices for Selling a Property - What to look out for when comparing Solicitors Fees
+Cheap, Low Cost Conveyancing Prices for Selling a Property - What to look out for when Comparing Solicitors Fees for a Home Sale

 Conveyancing is an extremely competitive business.
 Many quotes are designed to make you believe that they are cheaper than they really are.
 Accurate conveyancing quotes have two parts to them.

-- Dibsursements and Regulatory Government Fees - These are quite often additional fees that are imposed by the UK Government or regulatory bodies.
-These can include but are not limited to Land Registry Fees, Stamp Duty (SDLT), ID Checks (for anti money laundering regulation), Official Title Plans and more.
+- Disbursements and Regulatory Government Fees - These are quite often additional fees that are imposed by the UK Government or regulatory bodies.
+These can include but are not limited to Land Registry Charges, Stamp Duty (SDLT), ID Checks (for anti money laundering regulation), Official Title Plans and more.

 How much are Conveyancing Fees for Selling?